-The track comes after the release of Drake's teaser project Dark Lane Demo Tapes, a compilation mixtape full of leaked tracks and Soundcloud drops from the Canadian rapper.
+The track came after the release of Drake's teaser project Dark Lane Demo Tapes, a compilation mixtape full of leaked tracks and Soundcloud drops from the Canadian rapper.

 Although Drizzy's been in album mode, he hasn't held back on features.
-He's recently collaborated with PartyNextDoor ('Loyal'), Chris Brown ('No Guidance'), Future ('Life Is Good'), Meek Mill ('Going Bad') and more.
+He's collaborated with PartyNextDoor ('Loyal'), Chris Brown ('No Guidance'), Future ('Life Is Good'), Meek Mill ('Going Bad') and in recent months.

 During an Instagram Live with PartyNextDoor, Drake told the R&B singer that he wanted him on his album.
 "Are you getting on my album orrrrrrrrr," Drizzy commented in the Live chat.
 "It's not a album without you."

 In April 2019, Drake announced that he'd already started work on his new album.
 During a show at London's O2, he told the audience, "What I’ma do, I kinda started night last night to be honest with you...
 But I think what I’m going to do after this, is go home and I’ma make a new album so I can come back to London next year and so we can do this again.”

 There is no indication of the number of songs on the album so far.
 Although Drake may play into the significance of the number 6 – a number that has been important throughout his career.